mchaelkha/DataMiningProject/README.md

 - Download latest basemap release from https://github.com/matplotlib/basemap/releases/.
   Unzip the X.Y.Z source tar.gz file and cd to the basemap-X.Y.Z directory.
   Then run `python setup.py install`.

+## Usage

+### Data Cleaning
+- Some visualizations require external cleaning to do this run `python data_cleaner.py`
+- Before running ensure you have the downloaded the Dataset described above and named it `Motor_Vehicle_Collisions_-_Crashes.csv`.
+- A file called `Clean_Motor_Vehicle_Collisions_-_Crashes.csv` should be generated after running the data cleaning script.

+### Generating Visualizations
+- Visualizations can be generated via running `python analytics.py`
+- Before running ensure you have the downloaded the Dataset described above and named it `Motor_Vehicle_Collisions_-_Crashes.csv`.
+- Before running ensure you have performed the steps described under Data Cleaning